Recent Publications (Past 5 Years)

 (2012) Invisible Victims: Homelessness and the Growing Security Gap University of Toronto Press.

 (2011) Luis Fernandez, Laura Huey (eds.)
 Rethinking Policing and Justice: Exploring Alternatives to Law Enforcement Routledge.

 (forthcoming) "Digilantism: An Analysis of Crowdsourcing and the Boston Marathon Bombings."
-The British Journal of Criminology (with Johnny Nhan and Ryan Broll).
+The British Journal of Criminology (with J. Nhan and R. Broll).

 (forthcoming) "‘There Is No Strength in Emotions’: The Role of Street Enculturation in Influencing How Victimized Homeless Women Speak about Violence.”
 The Journal of Interpersonal Violence.

-(forthcoming) "From Seeds to Orchards: Using Evidence-Based Policing to Address Canada’s Policing Research Needs.’”
-Canadian Journal of Criminology and Criminal Justice (with Rose Ricciardelli).
+(2016) "From Seeds to Orchards: Using Evidence-Based Policing to Address Canada’s Policing Research Needs.’”
+Canadian Journal of Criminology and Criminal Justice, 58(1): 119-131 (with Rose Ricciardelli).

 (2015) “‘This Isn’t What I Signed Up For’: When Officer Role Expectations Conflict with the Realities of General Duty Work in Rural Communities” (with Rose Ricciardelli).
 International Journal of Police Science & Management, 17(3): 194-203.

 (2015) "“This is Not Your Mother’s Terrorism: Social Media, Online Radicalization and the Practice of Political Jamming.”
 Journal of Terrorism Research, 6(2): 1-16.